utaresearch/RealPi2dDIC/Readme.md

 # letter case matters
 $ cd RealPi2dDIC

-# run with Python 3
+# run with Python 3 from the ./src/ directory
 # try `python3` instead of `python` if the following does not work
 $ python RealPi2dDIC.py
 ```